A Mighty Fortress

 Muhlenberg's brigade penetrated deep into the British flank at Germantown |

-When the Continental Army emerged from the harsh winter at Valley Forge, it was retrained and re-outfitted—an army that could now take on the British on equal terms.
-Muhlenberg led forces in the ensuing Monmouth campaign and was later assigned to Major General Anthony Wayne’s division in New Jersey and during the famous storming of the British fortifications at Stony Point, New York, in the summer of 1779.
+When the Continental Army emerged from the tough winter at Valley Forge, it was retrained and re-outfitted—an army capable of fighting the British on even terms.
+Muhlenberg led troops in the subsequent Monmouth campaign and was later assigned to Major General Anthony Wayne’s division in New Jersey.
+He also participated during the famous storming of the British fortifications at Stony Point, New York, in the summer of 1779.

 ![]() |